OpenChemistry/oremda/docs/container-interface.md

 UI to describe the operator.
 - `oremda.ports.input.<port_name>` - The data type for input port name `<port_name>`.
 - `oremda.ports.output.<port_name>` - The data type for output port name `<port_name>`.
+- `oremda.metadata.<key>` - This can be used to attach any custom metadata to the operator.

 Here is an example adding labels in a Dockerfile: